StarCitizenTools/mediawiki-skins-Citizen/README.md

 Note that:
 * By default, all security-related features are turned off to ensure maximum compatibility.
-* If you have a lot of users that do not use javascript, it is recommended to turn off lazyloading of images as it requires javascript to display images properly.

 ### Appearance
 Name | Description | Values | Default